janekprange/Master-Thesis/obsidian/Master Thesis/Questions.md

 - [[@konenStyleVectorsSteering2024]]
 	- Does classification based evaluation mean that the LLM produces a classification or that the output is evaluated with a classification model?
 	- What exactly do figures 4 and 5 show?

+## Answered

+- is the only difference between activation steering and trained steering how the vector is produced?
+Isn't the hidden state practically the same as the activation layer?
+	- yes, there is no further difference ([[@subramaniExtractingLatentSteering2022]] section 2.2)